Shawn Johnson East: Pre-elite

-When she was 12, Johnson competed in the Junior Olympics (U.S. Level 10) National Championships, finishing fourth in the all-around, first on beam, and second on floor.
+When she was 12, Johnson competed in the Developmental Program- (U.S. Level 10 National Championships, finishing fourth in the all-around, first on beam, and second on floor.

 As a youngster, Johnson was not invited to USA Gymnastics' national team training camps, and her coach, Liang Chow, had no interactions with the national staff.
 In 2005, Chow sent the National Team Coordinator, Marta Karolyi, a video of Johnson with the comment "I believe this kid will help the U.S. team."
 Karolyi felt the action was audacious, commenting, "Wow, this coach is pretty confident", but she soon invited Johnson to national team training camps.

 Junior elite

 Johnson qualified Junior International Elite on her first attempt.
 She attracted widespread attention at the 2005 U.S. Classic, where she placed third.
 At the 2005 U.S. National Championships, Johnson fell from the beam on the first day of competition and finished tenth all-around.

 In 2006, Johnson added several new skills, including a Jaeger on bars, and two top-difficulty (G) skills, a full-in back-out dismount off beam and a double-twisting double back on floor.
 She won the 2006 U.S. Junior National All-Around Championship with a score higher than any of her senior elite competitors.